Abbykus/Abbycus-ESP32-C3-Development-Board/Examples/MicroPython/README.md

 Use ***Ampy*** to transfer main.py to the MicroPython board:

-ampy --port /dev/ttyUSB0 put main.py    *Linux / MacOS*
+ampy --port /dev/ttyUSB0 put main.py    *(Linux / MacOS)*

-ampy --port COM5 put main.py    *Windows*
+ampy --port COM5 put main.py    *(Windows)*

-To confirm that the file has been saved to the MicroPython board type:
+To confirm that the main.py file has been saved to the MicroPython board type:

-ampy --port /dev/ttyUSB0 ls   *Linux / MacOS*
+ampy --port /dev/ttyUSB0 ls   *(Linux / MacOS)*

-ampy --port COM5 ls   *Windows*
+ampy --port COM5 ls   *(Windows)*

 Now when the board is powered up or reset the LED will blink once per second for 30 seconds.

-You can remove the main.py by typing:
+You can remove the main.py file by typing:

 ampy --port /dev/ttyUSB0 rm main.py